dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 best.

-But how do you know how to embrace the emptiness of your mind if knowing to appreciated an empty mind requires at least that knowledge itself?
+But how do you know how to embrace the emptiness of your mind if knowing to appreciate an empty mind requires at least that knowledge itself?
 What is the bare set of knowledge that one must have to appreciate nothingness?
 Or to appreciate life?
 What set of knowledge is necessary to most effectively utilize one's own mind?
 If we can